Sz-Daniel/firstchapter/README.md

 In many cases, I intentionally use diverse solutions, technologies, and functions.
 I wanted to showcase the evolution of my solutions and the use of different technologies.
 For example, in the `homeHandler`, I simply fetch data using the `file_get_contents` function, while in the `api.php`, I've created a dynamic cURL process for versatile API calls, which is often provided as an alternative solution in comments.

+Step-by-step explanations are directly available in the code in the form of comments.

 Over time, I restructured the folder hierarchy to follow an MVC approach.
 Within that, I attempted to organize files based on functionality.
 If necessary and if multiple files were related to a specific area, I grouped them into subfolders.
 ```
 src/
 │
+├── controller/
+│   ├── auth.php
+│   ├── feed
+│   │   ├── comments.phtml
+│   │   └── postLists.phtml
+│   ├── resource.php
+│   ├── routes.php
+│   ├── scretch.php
+│   └── users.php
 ├── model/
 │   ├── api.php
 │   └── mysql.php